“Lucas is at the age where he’s getting more confident in his movements, so he is walking and climbing everywhere,” she says.

 Natural ways to relieve symptoms:

-· Gargle salt water Sea salt has healing properties, so mix ¼ teaspoons with a cup of warm water – this can ease a sore throat.
+* Gargle with salt water Sea salt has healing properties, so mix ¼ teaspoons with a cup of warm water – this can ease a sore throat.

 You’d love these, too…